 Except where noted, policies and procedures are the same for all of the graduate programs within the Simmons School.

-Except in the case of the Graduate Teacher Certification programs (all of which share the same admission procedures), admission requirements differ among programs within the Simmons School.
+Admission requirements differ among programs within the Simmons School.
 Students should refer to the individual program sections in this catalog for information regarding each program's respective admission procedures.